Price Range (MSRP): $16,695 (Patriot) to $64,595 (Grand Cherokee)

 The off-road masters at Jeep continue to offer a lineup that specializes in getting you deep into the great outdoors and (most importantly) back again.

-Jeep’s largest and most luxurious model is the Grand Cherokee, which was redesigned last year and got a four-wheel independent suspension.
+Jeep’s largest and most luxurious model is the Grand Cherokee, and it got a large update last year which brought an eight-speed transmission, a new diesel engine option, and new tech features, including a digital instrument cluster and a large 8.4-inch touchscreen that controls the optional UConnect system.
+UConnect is one of our favorite infotainment systems, with easy to navigate menus and an intuitive setup.
 The Grand Cherokee features one of the most refined cabins around; this is one Jeep that will have you sitting comfortably no matter what terrain you’re on.
 There are three optional four-wheel-drive systems as well as a Quadra-Lift air suspension that can adjust the ride height.
-The high-performance SRT-8 has a 470-hp, 6.4-liter V-8 and makes the sprint from 0-60 mpg in under five seconds.

-When you think of a traditional Jeep, you probably think of one these models: the Wrangler, or the four-door Wrangler Unlimited.
+When you think of a traditional Jeep, you probably think of the Wrangler or the four-door Wrangler Unlimited.

 The Wrangler and Wrangler Unlimited were designed with one thing in mind and that’s to tackle any obstacles in their way.
 They feature the signature cloth-top, that is now even easier to open, and eschew many interior features for a more spartan approach (air conditioning, cruise control, and a navigation system are optional).
 Four-wheel drive with dual locking differentials is standard.